Rohan138/Rohan138/README.md

 -->

 # Biography
-I am a sophomore in Computer Engineering with minors in Mathematics and Physics at Purdue University.
-I'm also interning at Anyscale over Summer 2022!
+I am a junior in Computer Engineering with minors in Mathematics and Physics at Purdue University.
+I'm also currently interning at Anyscale.
+I am interested in full-time roles starting May 2023.

-I'm interested in software engineering and reinforcement learning, and am a contributor to several open-source reinforcement learning libraries, including OpenAI Gym, PettingZoo, and RLlib.
+I'm passionate about software engineering and reinforcement learning, and am a contributor to several open-source reinforcement learning libraries, including OpenAI Gym, PettingZoo, and RLlib.

-In my free time, I can be found playing squash or the piano.
+In my free time, I can be found climbing, playing squash, or at the piano.